 Late Modern Europe

-I am a historian of modern Europe, focusing on Britain and its empire in the long twentieth century.
-My dissertation, "Family, Nation, Empire: An Imperial History of Public Housing in Britain, 1890-2017", looks at how public (council) housing policy was produced as part of a quest to make 'better' British citizens by managing their homes, families, and lives.
-I examine how this project shifted and changed as the British state itself transformed from global empire to decolonizing social democracy to a privatizing neoliberal state.
-I show how housing policy was created in response to larger questions of what it means to be a British citizen, who can be or become one, and the rights or duties that entailed.
+I am a historian of modern Europe.
+My dissertation, "Family, Nation, Empire: An Imperial History of Public Housing in Britain, 1890-2017", looks at how public (council) housing policy was produced as part of a quest to make 'better' British citizens.
+I show how housing policy was created in response to larger questions, distinctively raced and gendered, about what it meant to be a citizen, who could be or become one, and what rights and duties that entailed.

 - state formation